 The pro version offers even more functionality.
 You can clone and migrate your site, perform incremental backups when you make a change to your site, import backups from other plugins, and more.

-Duplicator is a popular choice for users looking to migrate to a new hosting provider or move to a new domain name without losing SEO value.
+Duplicator is a popular choice for users looking to migrate to a new hosting provider or move to a new domain name without losing SEO value — similar to the benefits of an SEO plugin.
 The tool bundles plugins, themes, and content files into a .zip file package, ensuring that you can bring along your site’s favorite features.
 Duplicator also commits to zero downtime while migrating your site —meaning, visitors can still see and interact with a live version of your site in a set staging area.

 The pro version also supports the import and export of your site data through your favorite cloud storage provider like DropBox and Google Drive, as well as a two-step installer mode for faster migrations.